hyperledger/besu/crosschain/README-Crosschain.md

 ```
 --------------------
 ### Explanation:
-The script `crosschain/run_node.js <chainId> <nodeNumber>` invokes Pantheon with the appropriate arguments to use each data directory.
+The script `crosschain/run_node.js <chainId>` invokes Pantheon with the appropriate arguments to use each data directory.